apache/nuttx/configs/sim/README.txt

 nxffs

-  This is the apps/examples/nxffs test using a MTD RAM driver to simulate the FLASH part.
+  This is a test of the NXFFS file system using the apps/examples/nxffs test with an MTD RAM driver to simulate the FLASH part.

 nxlines